Avirt: Active Violence Immediate Response Training

 avert chicago

 In moments of active violence, every second counts.
 Waiting for emergency medical services (EMS) may not be an option.
-The AVERT training program prepares participants to:
+The AVIRT training program prepares participants to:

-Who should take AVERT training?
-AVERT is designed for everyone and is particularly beneficial for:
+Who should take AVIRT training?
+AVIRT is designed for everyone and is particularly beneficial for:

 • Workplaces and corporate safety teams.